50 years ago today

 WILLIAMSTOWN -- You would have thought it was the first lady herself paying a visit to the Harper Center Friday, as a group of contestants gathered for the Barbara Bush Look-A-Like contest.
 The contest was sponsored by Village Coiff's, a hair styling salon on Southworth Street.
 Constance van Zelm was the winner while Florence Sempf and Ruth Warner were runners-up.

 CLARKSBURG -- Mellissa L. Peck, daughter of Arthur and Patricia Peck of Cross Roads, Clarksburg, was named to the dean's list for the fall semester at Becker Junior College in Leicester.
-She is a member of the freshman class majoring in business administration.

 10 years ago today